New round of Epstein documents offer another look into his cesspool of sexual abuse

 He urged a strong public response to Giuffre's claims because silence was “reputational suicide.”

 “Now it is reported that G engaged in direct abuse — as I feared would happen.
-Next reports to the authorities will be made,” Barden wrote in a message to an individual whose name was blacked, with Maxwell copied on the missive.
+Next reports to the authorities will be made,” Barden wrote in a message to an individual whose name was blacked out, with Maxwell copied on the missive.

 “It is necessary from a litigation, investigatory and reputational reason to issue a cogent denial.
 I can see why JE doesn’t want this as it may not suit him but he is already toast,” he added.